antazoey/xamarin-docs/docs/cross-platform/platform/async.md

 ## Example

-Download the [example Xamarin solution](/samples/xamarin/mobile-samples/asyncawait/) (for both iOS and Android) to see a working example of `async` and `await` in mobile apps.
+Download the sample (for both iOS and Android) to see a working example of `async` and `await` in mobile apps.
 The example code is discussed in more detail in this section.

 ### Writing an async method